suppayami/yamiworld.com/_posts/2013-08-09-luna-engine-notes.markdown

      - Lunatic Background.

 2. **Compatibility:**
-Because of the huge changes to RGSS3 in Luna Engine, it would cause some compatibility matters to other scripts (mostly big Battle System and GUI-relating scripts).
-Fortunately, due the large usage of Yanfly Engine, Kread Scripts, we decided to make a compatible patch for Luna Engine and those above Engine.
-Of course, Symphony Engine is included in compatible patch as well.
+Luna Engine might not be compatible with Battle System and GUI-related scripts.
+This is because of the script's nature to provide flexibility towards customization.
+Fortunately, we made this compatible with the majority of Yanfly Engine,  Kread Engine and the Symphony Engine.
   * **Kread Scripts:**
   Put them below Luna Engine but above Kread Compatible Script.
   For Animated Battlers, in Battle Luna Configuration, find `:animation_on_hud` and set to `false`.